Teaching dimension

+In computational learning theory, the teaching dimension of a concept class C is defined to be $\max_{c\in C}\{w_C(c)\}$, where ${w_C(c)}$ is the minimum size of a witness set for c in C. Intuitively, this measures the number of instances that are needed to identify a concept in the class, using supervised learning with examples provided by a helpful teacher who is trying to convey the concept as succinctly as possible.
+This definition was formulated in 1995 by Sally Goldman and Michael Kearns, based on earlier work by Goldman, Ron Rivest, and Robert Schapire.

 The teaching dimension of a finite concept class can be used to give a lower and an upper bound on the membership query cost of the concept class.

 In Stasys Jukna's book "Extremal Combinatorics", a lower bound is given for the teaching dimension in general: